 Speaking about speed, let’s talk about the fact that it can boil a liter of water in 2 minutes!
 This can be utilized for coffee by using the French press or it can be used for a quick soup on the trail.
-A Neoprene cozy keeps users from burning their hand once water is boiled.
-The Jetboil is designed for a two-person use.
+A Neoprene cozy keeps users from burning their hands once water is boiled.
+The Jetboil is designed for two-person use.

 With a 12-cup capacity, the Stansport is definitely for larger groups.
 Made of steel, this is a coffee maker that will hold up in the outdoors.
 Clocking in at about 2.6 lbs., it is surprisingly light for its size.
 However, since it was designed to imitate the coffee makers of early explorers (steel), it can be hard to tell when the water is boiled.

 The size of the Stansport is incomparable to the Jetboil and the Hario V60.
 Boasting a 12-cup capacity, this is a coffee maker for those traveling in large groups, without question.
-Despite its size, it will actually save the user space.
+Despite its size, it will actually save the userspace.
 Instead of everyone in the group bringing their own coffee maker, you only have to deal with one.